In Conversation With Bundle 'n Joy: Possibly the First Ever Maternity Clothes Rental Scheme

-Bundle 'n Joy are also offering our friends £10 instant cashback upon subscription to any Bundle, which start from £35 per month.
+Bundle 'n Joy is also offering our friends £10 instant cashback upon subscription to any Bundle, which start from £35 per month.
 Just quote OWC10 on subscription to any bundle.
+(Valid August 2020 only).

-2. Were there any particular fabrics that were your go to, and why?
+Were there any particular fabrics that were your go-to, and why?
 Anything you couldn't deal with?

-Cottons remain the most popular fabric in the industry, but we found that a blend of bamboo and cotton like our Legoe Heritage Park Avenue dress gives the extra softness; like sitting on clouds!
+Cotton remains the most popular fabric in the industry, but we found that a blend of bamboo and cotton, like our Legoe Heritage Park Avenue dress, gives the extra softness; like sitting on clouds!
 A touch of spandex can also give the clothes that extra stretch for ultimate comfort, our Rachel Pally range is popular for this.
 Silk linings do wonders to regulate body temperature and the lush feeling; like our Legoe Heritage Indie dress.
-Finally our premium jersey fabric range from Leota offers a smooth finish, like second skin and best of all, iron free!
+Finally, our premium jersey fabric range from Leota offers a smooth finish, like a second skin and best of all, iron-free!

 Fast fashion is always available; brands that offer a maternity range are cheap and plentiful, but not well made and of poor quality.
 What we wanted as professional working women, was well-made items suitable for the boardroom and yet comfortable, and could go the mile in accommodating our growing bumps.